h2oai/residuals-vis/residuals/vis/tasks.md

 CLOSED + on exit animate points back to 0 baseline **@ivy** DONE + display independent variable scatterplots by variable importance DONE from h2o-3, with design from @tonyhschu
+DONE + set consistent ID for first chart
+DONE   'chart'
+DONE   'predictBoxplot'

 + support classification problems
 + show @branden et al and get feedback
 + support dynamic zoom with aggregator

-+ set consistent ID for first chart
-  'chart'
-  'predictBoxplot'
 + the 10th plot has an issue with the voronoi overlay
   - one edge is undefined
   - renders fine when only two scatterplots on are the page